cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * `encode_input(measurement: Bytes) -> input: Vec[Field]` encodes a raw
   measurement as a vector of field elements.
 The type `Field` MUST be the same as the field type associated with the FLP (see {{flp}}).
 Additionally, the returned `input` MUST be valid as defined by the FLP.
-An error raised if the measurement cannot be represented as a valid input.
+An error is raised if the measurement cannot be represented as a valid input.

 * `decode_output(input: Vec[Field]) -> output: Vec[Field]` maps an encoded input
   to an aggregable output.
 It is required that `len(output) <= len(input)`.